 Many workers in the Construction industry are unskilled laborers.
 It is reported that more than 90% of foreign laborers in Malaysia appear to be unskilled workers.
 Having only the basic knowledge about Construction and not actually knowing the different systems that exist, these workers may have a harder time kicking off in their jobs as they are unsure of how to operate certain things.

 For example, the industrialised building system (IBS) which is a system in Malaysia used in Construction, requires a good amount of knowledge from workers to be executed accurately.

-Unskilled laborers lead to low-quality production, low productivity, delays in projects, and high accident rates.
-These problems can be solved if workers are properly trained, allowing firms to achieve greater heights and success.
+Unskilled labourers lead to low-quality production, low productivity, delays in projects, and high accident rates.
+These problems can be solved if workers are properly trained, allowing firms to achieve greater heights of success.

 However, by increasing pay, we can actually increase worker satisfaction which potentially leads to higher productivity and eventually, higher profits for the business.
 One way to increase pay without using up more money is by saving on training resources.
 (Continue reading for an elaboration)

 All these issues can be easily solved with one solution.
 Take for example the problem of workplace safety and health.

 How can we improve workplace safety and health?

 Ensure workers have adequate onboarding prior to starting their jobs.
 WSH training encompasses many aspects.
 From ensuring safety on-site, safety equipment checklists, safety with machinery etc., must all be covered in the training programme.

 Having stacks of binders or conducting months of training to cover all these topics and having them delivered in the preferred language of construction workers may be impractical as there is a variety of language used by them.
 ArcLab enables firms to easily translate training content with just a click of a button.
 The SmarTranslate function has helped companies like Woh Hup prepare their training materials in a number of languages without much hassle.